Leopold II of Belgium: Death and legacy

-On 17 December 1909, Leopold II died at Laeken, and the Belgian crown passed to Albert I, the son of Leopold's brother, Philippe, Count of Flanders.
-His funeral cortege was booed by the crowd in expression of disapproval of his rule of the Congo.
+On 17 December 1909, Leopold II died at Laeken from an embolism, and the Belgian crown passed to Albert I, the son of Leopold's brother, Philippe, Count of Flanders.
+His funeral cortege was booed by the crowd in expression of disapproval of his rule.
 Leopold's reign of exactly 44 years remains the longest in Belgian history.
 He was interred in the royal vault at the Church of Our Lady of Laeken.

-Attention to the Congo atrocities subsided in the years after Leopold's death.
+Attention to the Congo atrocities subsided in the years after Leopold's death, although his appearance in "The Congo" by Vachel Lindsay, that poet's best known work, memorialised those atrocities:

 Statues of him were erected in the 1930s at the initiative of Albert I, while the Belgian government celebrated his accomplishments in Belgium.
 The debate over Leopold's legacy was reignited in 1999 with the publication of King Leopold's Ghost by American historian Adam Hochschild, which recounts Leopold's plan to acquire the colony, the exploitation, and the large death toll.
 The debate then periodically resurfaced over the following 20 years.

 In 2010, Louis Michel, a Belgian member of the European Parliament and former Belgian foreign minister, called Leopold II a "visionary hero."
 According to Michel, "To use the word 'genocide' in relation to the Congo is absolutely unacceptable and inappropriate. ... maybe colonisation was domineering and acquiring more power, but at a certain moment, it brought civilisation."
 Michel's remarks were countered by several Belgian politicians.
 Senator Pol Van Den Driessche replied, "[A] great visionary?
 Absolutely not.
 What happened then was shameful.
 If we measured him against 21st century standards, it is likely that Leopold would be hauled before the International Criminal Court in The Hague."

 In June 2020, a Black Lives Matter demonstration in Brussels protested the murder of George Floyd, causing Leopold II's legacy to become once again the subject of debate.
 MPs agreed to set up a parliamentary commission to examine Belgium's colonial past, a step likened to the Truth and Reconciliation Committee set up in South Africa after the apartheid regime was abolished.
 On 30 June, the 60th anniversary of the Democratic Republic of the Congo's independence, King Philippe released a statement expressing his "deepest regret" for the wounds of the colonial past, and the "acts of violence and cruelty committed" in the Congo during colonisation but did not explicitly mention Leopold's role in the atrocities.
 Some activists accused him of not making a full apology.

-The greatest legacy of Leopold is in the transparent way in which his policy exposes the basic function of the modern State.